-As an Administrator, you can customize Business Values in your account.
+Administrators have permissions to customize Business Values in your account.

-Navigate to Settings → System Settings → Business Values
+Navigate to Settings → Business Values.

 Modify existing Business Values, remove redundant options, and add missing ones.
 Set the Name, Entity Type, and Importance for each value, make a Business Value Default if you want.